-The Wastewater Division operates the wastewater treatment and disposal facility at the Hale Avenue Resource Recovery Facility (HARRF).
-Approximately 360 miles of pipelines and 11 pumping stations serve as the sanitary collection system for the community's domestic and industrial wastewater.
-Designed to speed up nature's processes by the use of a controlled environment, wastewater treatment cleanses the wastewater of pollutants.
-HARRF is currently moving forward with a project to reclaim biogas and reuse it as electricity that will power the HARRF.
+The Wastewater Division operates the wastewater treatment facility at the Hale Avenue Resource Recovery Facility (HARRF) includes approximately 360 miles of pipelines and 11 pumping stations, which serves as the sanitary collection system for the community's domestic and industrial wastewater.
+Early 2019, HARRF completed an energy savings project to use biogas as fuel to generate electricity for the plant.
+The CoGen system generates enough energy to completely power the HARRF.
 For more information regarding the HARRF, click here.